fongandrew/hydeout/board.md

 ## Governing Documents and Structure

-The International Society for Biomolecular Archaeology (ISBA) is in the process of becoming a Charitable Incorporated Organisation registered in England.
+The International Society for Biomolecular Archaeology (ISBA) is a Charitable Incorporated Organisation registered in England.

 - [Constitution](/assets/documents/society/ISBA_CIO_Founding_Constitution.pdf)